On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry

 \section{Proofs of Section~\ref{sec:example_linear_spectral}}

 This appendix verifies that the linear spectral contrastive model of \Cref{sec:example_linear_spectral} satisfies the standing assumptions of Theorem~\ref{thm:master-compatible}.
-Once these checks are in place, the corollary follows by a direct invocation of Theorem~\ref{thm:master-compatible}.
-We keep the verification modular and explicitly point to the appendices where the general results are proved: Appendix~\ref{app:downstream-terms} controls the downstream estimation terms and provides the needed perturbation/differentiability tools, while Appendix~\ref{app:rep} provides the $1/m$ pretraining fluctuation analysis from the manifold CLT for $\hat M_m$.
+We separate the verification into two parts.
+First, we verify the quotient geometry and downstream assumptions (Assumptions~\ref{ass:well-posedness}--\ref{ass:stable-null-span}).
+Second, we verify the pre-training CLT assumptions, namely~\Cref{ass:riem_mestimation}.
+Once these checks are in place,~\Cref{cor:linear-spectral-model} follows by a direct invocation of~\Cref{thm:master-compatible}.